The General (1926 film)

-The General is a 1926 American silent film released by United Artists.
+The General is a 1926 American silent comedy film released by United Artists.
 It was inspired by the Great Locomotive Chase, a true story of an event that occurred during the American Civil War.
 The story was adapted from the 1889 memoir The Great Locomotive Chase by William Pittenger.
-The film stars Buster Keaton who co-directed it with Clyde Bruckman.
+The film stars Buster Keaton, who also co-directed it along with Clyde Bruckman.

-At the time of its initial release, The General, an action-adventure-comedy made toward the end of the silent era, was not well received by critics and audiences, resulting in mediocre box office returns (about half a million dollars domestically, and approximately one million worldwide).
-Because of its then-huge budget ($750,000 supplied by Metro chief Joseph Schenck) and failure to turn a significant profit, Keaton lost his independence as a filmmaker and was forced into a restrictive deal with Metro-Goldwyn-Mayer.
+At the time of its initial release, The General, an action comedy film made toward the end of the silent era, was not well received by critics and audiences, resulting in mediocre box office returns (about half a million dollars domestically, and approximately one million worldwide).
+Because of its huge budget ($750,000 supplied by Metro chief Joseph Schenck) and failure to turn a significant profit, Keaton lost his independence as a film maker and was forced into a restrictive deal with Metro-Goldwyn-Mayer.

-In 1954 the film entered the public domain in the United States because its claimant did not renew its copyright registration in the 28th year after publication.

-The General has since been reevaluated, and is now often ranked among the greatest American films ever made.
-In 1989, it was selected by the Library of Congress to be included in the first class of films for preservation in the United States National Film Registry for being "culturally, historically, or aesthetically significant".
+In 1954, the film entered the public domain in the United States because its claimant did not renew its copyright registration in the 28th year after publication.
+In 1989, the film was selected by the Library of Congress to be included in the first class of films for preservation in the United States National Film Registry for being "culturally, historically, or aesthetically significant."